-Editor’s note: This list was originally published in 2017, but it has been updated with 10 new entries and re-ranked.
+[Editor’s note: This list was originally published in 2017, but it has been updated with additional entries and re-ranked on May 10, 2022.]

 Products featured are independently selected by our editorial team and we may earn a commission from purchases made from our links.

-Science fiction isn’t easily defined, but in determining the top 35 sci-fi movies of the last 20 years, we’ve done our best.
-No fantasy-centric superhero movies here, same goes for space-borne fantasies like “Star Wars” and “Star Trek”; for an action, horror, or animated movie to make it onto this list, it needs to be firmly rooted in sci-fi origins.
+So…what is sci-fi?
+It’s not exactly the easiest question to ask when “sci-fi elements” permeate so many of the biggest blockbusters, thought-provoking genre concepts flattened into so much franchise fodder.
+In determining the 45 best sci-fi movies of the 21st century, we’ve drawn a line in the sand — even if that’s the sands of Arrakis.
+No fantasy-centric superhero movies will appear here, and the same goes for those space-borne fantasy franchises “Star Wars” and “Star Trek”; for an action, horror, or animated movie to make it onto this list, it needs to be firmly rooted in sci-fi origins.

-And let’s get this out of the way: While we adore these films and consider them among the very best of the century, we decided they didn’t qualify or were better suited for a different list: “Mad Max: Fury Road,” “Gravity,” “Pan’s Labyrinth,” “Holy Motors,” and “Battle Royale.”
+And let’s get this out of the way: While we adore these films and consider them among the very best of the century, we decided they didn’t qualify or were better suited for a different list: “Gravity,” “Pan’s Labyrinth,” “Holy Motors,” and “Battle Royale.”
 Drum roll, please…

 With one room and $50,000, director James Ward Byrkit showed there are no limits to what’s possible in the sci-fi genre.
 A filmmaking lesson in activating offscreen space and building mystery into the unseen, the story centers around eight friends gathered for a dinner party when a comet swooshes overhead, kills the electricity, and opens up a portal for the dinner guests to pass into other realities, which take the form of nearby houses that mirror the one they are in (low-budget problem-solving 101).